cs-rrcc/25FCSC3022-final/README.md

 Copy and paste the output of port_scanner here!
 ```

+While a database running on its default port may strongly suggest the vendor being used, it does not guarantee accurate identification.

 ## Bypassing User Authentication

 Use security testing techniques to attempt bypassing the app's user authentication.
 If successful, document which user ID was used during the test.